 The Thrift Savings Plan, or TSP, is the Federal government’s version of a 401(k) plan and if your goal is better understanding the TSP, we have written an overview of the plan .
-As for how the plan compares to 401ks, they share a number of similarities as follows:
+Is the TSP a 401k?
+Not exactly, but they share a number of similarities as follows:

 - While the TSP isn’t technically a 401k, it is a defined contribution plan just like a 401k (and a 403b for that matter).
 Defined contribution means your employer – in this case, the Federal Government – will contribute a defined amount toward retirement for you subject to certain rules.

 - The TSP offers both a traditional option and a Roth option, as do many 401k and 403b plans.
 Contributions to the traditional option are taxed deferred and reduce your taxable salary, but any future withdrawals are treated as taxable income.
 Roth option contributions are not tax deductible, but future withdrawals aren’t taxed.
 When it comes to the traditional TSP versus the Roth TSP, your specific financial situation will dictate which option is better for you.

 - Limits on TSP contributions are equivalent to those for 401(k) plans.
 For 2019, that amount is $19,000 plus an additional catch-up contribution of $6,000 for employees age 50 or older.

 - Once you separate from the Federal Government and are no longer a Federal employee, your traditional and Roth balances can be rolled over into an IRA or a Roth IRA respectively.

 - The Thrift Savings Plan has provisions covering both in-service distributions (i.e., withdrawals while you are still working) and a TSP loan option.
 While we think it’s best to avoid taking funds from your retirement accounts, if you must do so, loans are a much more tax efficient way to draw from the TSP assuming the loan is repaid according to schedule.